 Chance the Rapper to address Dillard University's 2018 grads

-NEW ORLEANS (AP) — Grammy Award-winning artist Chance the Rapper will deliver this year's commencement address to graduates of Dillard University in New Orleans.
+NEW ORLEANS (AP) — Grammy Award-winning artist Chance the Rapper will deliver this year's commencement address to graduates of Dillard University.

 The school's 82nd Commencement ceremonies for more than 200 graduates will be held Saturday, May 12, at 8 a.m. on the campus' historic Avenue of the Oaks.